piolows/libft/README.md

 ### Part 3 - Bonus functions

 These functions introduce us to creating structures and linked lists.
+A structure, commonly just called a struct, is a data type in which we can group several variables together and declare them all at once simply by declaring the struct.
 A struct is provided by the subject file which we must add to our header file.
 This struct simply contains a void pointer holding whatever content we choose to store in it, and a pointer to a "next" struct of the same kind, in order to create a linked list.

 **ft_lstnew()**

 Project completed on November 11 2023 with bonus (125/100).